mikepierce/GNU-bc-Functions/README.md

 `functions.bc` containing simple “pure” functions, and `routines.bc` containing functions that I’ve found useful in practice as a math instructor.
+Generically, the stuff in `functions.bc` print nothing, only returning values, and the stuff in `routines.bc` print out information.
+Note that files like these can be loaded automatically by bc by setting this environment variable:

+    export BC_ENV_ARGS="-lq /PATH/TO/functions.bc /PATH/TO/routines.bc"

 ## `functions.bc`